 Lance W. Elder

-Lance W. Elder, EAC Network’s past President & CEO, will be recognized at EAC Network’s 2021 Golf for Good event on Monday, May 17th, 2021.
-In the interim, enjoy learning about what Lance had to say when reflecting on his 22-year career at EAC Network.
+Lance W. Elder, retired President & CEO, will be recognized by EAC Network’s 2021 Golf for Good event set for Monday, May 17th, 2021.
+In the interim, enjoy learning about what Lance had to say upon reflecting on his 22-year career at EAC Network.

 You joined EAC Network as its President & CEO in 1988.
 What brought about a big jump like that?